canonical/ubuntu-packaging-guide/introduction-to-ubuntu-development.rst

 Source projects and then integrated into Ubuntu.
 These projects are called "Upstreams", because their source code flows into Ubuntu, where we "just" integrate it.
 The relationship to Upstreams is critically important to Ubuntu.
-It's not just code that Ubuntu gets from Upstreams, but it's also that Upstreams get users, bug reports and patches from Ubuntu (and other distributions).
+It is not just code that Ubuntu gets from Upstreams, but it is also that Upstreams get users, bug reports and patches from Ubuntu (and other distributions).